 Cause when that moment passes – when they pass – everything returns.

 Everything is as it was only moments ago.

 And the feeling is gone as soon as it came.
 And you realize you are fine, that you are better, that there’s nothing to fear, no one to fear.

 And in that instant the ghost loses its power over you, and you regain the power in yourself.

 For the longest time I feared it, that this encounter – that seeing this ghost – would put me in relapse; that it would reveal to me that nothing’s changed in me at all.

 The past doesn’t always stay in the past.

-Some part of me feels like we are destined to be revisited by them, as a reminder of where we’ve come, where we are, and where we have yet to go.
+That we’re supposed to.
+That we’re meant to – as a reminder of where we’ve come, where we are, and where we have yet to go.

-I’m glad I saw it.
+I’m glad I saw my ghost.